vjohndo/ternion/README.md

 ---
 This app was built on Node.js and is an Express app.
 You will need to have Node.js installed to run this web app locally.
 To install all the dependencies, enter the following lines into the terminal

->` npm init `
+>`npm init`

->` npm install`
+>`npm install`

 Change in to the Client React app and install all the required dependencies.

->` cd client `
+>`cd client`

->` yarn `
+>`yarn`

->` yarn start `
+>`yarn start`

 ## Application Deployment
 ---
-If you are looking to host this on Heroku, within the client folder, udpate the package.json files scripts:
+If you are looking to host this on Heroku, within the client folder, update the package.json files inside the client directory with the following scripts:

 >` "start": "export SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts start", `

 >` "build": "export SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts build", `

-There are some compatibility issues with the version of React used for this project which the above scipts solve
+There are some compatibility issues with the version of React used for this project which the above scipts solve as of late 2021.

 ## Architechture
 ---